emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 20 - Children's room
 * Bricked up window, children's beds, toy chest w/ windmills, dollhouse that's a replica of the house
-* Rose and Thorn's remains are in the middle of the floor and Thorn is cradling his doll
+* Rose and Thorn's remains are in the middle of the floor and Thorn's are cradling his doll
 * Inspecting the dollhouse and passing a **DC 15 Perception check** reveals all hidden doors
 * Disturbing the dollhouse or the chest makes Rose and Thorn appear
   * They don't like their stuff being touched but aren't aggressive